jjose14-Jacob-Jose/vocabularyBuilder/ README.md

 2. [Docker](https://www.docker.com/)

 #### Steps
-1. Ensure MongoDB is running `localhost` in `port: 27017`.
+1. Specify your MongoDB credentials in the file `php/vocabularyAppWebConstants.php`.
-2. Build and run a  image from the  Dockerfile in the root directory.
-    `docker run -p 80:80 -d vocabularyBuilder`
+2. Build and run the Docker image from the  Dockerfile in the root directory. `docker run -p 80:80 -d vocabularyBuilder`
-3. Access the project from: http://localhost:80
+3. Access the project from: http://localhost

+Optional: If you plan to use Google reCaptcha v3, specify your _client-key_ in `php/scripts/vocabularyAppWebScripts.js` and _server-key_ in `php/vocabularyAppWebServer.php`

 #### MongoDB Structure
-Database name must be 'VocabularyBuilder' and collections name must be 'all_words'.
-If you are using different names, kindly update in the file `php/vocabularyAppWebServer.php`
+Specify your MongoDB database and collections names in `php/vocabularyAppWebServer.php`.

 ###### Collection: VocabularyBuilder.all_words (structure)
     _id: ObjectId('6531c1fe5fcacb701d73e8b4')
     Word : "a"